New Zealand national Australian rules football team: History

-First New Zealand Teams
+First New Zealand teams

-The first Australian Football team from New Zealand was the New Zealand Native football team who competed against the colony of New South Wales in Sydney, on 29 June 1889 with the result being a 4 goal each draw along with matches against Victorian clubs including a impressive 2 goal win against the powerhouse Victorian club South Melbourne.
+The first Australian Football team from New Zealand was the New Zealand Native football team who competed against the colony of New South Wales in Sydney, on 29 June 1889 with the result being a 4-goal each draw along with matches against Victorian clubs including an impressive two goal win against the powerhouse Victorian club South Melbourne.

 In 1905, two New Zealand representatives (one from the North Island and one from the South) attended the Australasian Football Conference where the Australasian Football Council was formed.
 The national team traces its origins back to the forming of the first national body, the New Zealand Football League, formed in 1907 at the Naval & Family Hotel in Auckland, including representatives from all provinces, which set about planning for the Australian tour, noting the rapidly growing popularity of the code across the country.
 At the meeting, the NZFL adopted a national code of laws and elected its first president Dr Tracy Inglis.

 1908 Jubilee Australasian Football Carnival

 New Zealand lobbied the Australasian Council to participate in the Jubilee Australasian Football Carnival in 1908.
-At the time any player registered with the NZFL qualified for selection (similar rules applied to the Australian state sides), as a result there were a number of Australians in the team including some former professionals.
+At the time any player registered with the NZFL qualified for selection (similar rules applied to the Australian state sides), as a result there were a number of Australians in the team including some former non-amateurs.
 At the tournament the touring side defeated both New South Wales and Queensland, it went on to play matches around the country.
 It was originally known as the "All Blacks" or the "Silver Ferns" like their rugby counterparts, at a time when it was still common for players to switch codes.
 This was the only time in the history of Australian rules "interstate" football matches that a team from New Zealand participated.
 It was anticipated that, immediately following the carnival, and before returning to New Zealand, the New Zealand team would play matches in Adelaide, Ballarat, Bendigo, Geelong, Sydney, Brisbane, and Newcastle.
 New Zealand played a match, in Adelaide, on 1 September 1908 (Eight Hours Day), before the Governor, George Le Hunte, on a very wet ground (in several places the water was inches deep).
 South Australia won the match 5.8 (38) to 3.10 (28).
 The match was not as one-sided as the final scores indicate: the score at quarter time was South Australia 4.5 (29) to New Zealand 0.1 (1).
 In the process of the day, the New Zealand team performed two hakas, one before the match commenced, the other before the second half began.
 All in all, the New Zealand team won six out of the eleven matches they played on their tour, including the carnival matches against New South Wales and Queensland, and were described in the Melbourne press as "the surprise packet"; and, due to the fact that only two of their matches were played on dry grounds, they also became known as the "wet weather birds".